 Who is it for?

 Everyone benefits from physical literacy!
-The City of Richmond is targeting 2 to 12 year of age as these ages are ideal for children to develop fundamental movement skills.
+The City of Richmond is targeting children two to 12 year olds as these ages are ideal for children to develop fundamental movement skills.

 Why is it important?

 A variety of acquired movement skills lead to an increase in confidence, participation, enjoyment and opportunities to connect and socialize.
-This is the foundation for an active life.
+These skills are the foundation for an active life.

 Goal of the Physical Literacy Initiative

-Every child in Richmond from 2 to 12 years old will have the opportunity to develop both physical literacy and games literacy.
+Every child in Richmond two to 12 years old will have the opportunity to develop both physical literacy and games literacy.